grafana/k6-docs/docs/sources/v0.48.x/javascript-api/jslib/k6chaijs/error-handling.md

 ---
 title: 'Error handling'
-excerpt: 'How to handle errors in k6chaijs.'
+description: 'How to handle errors in k6chaijs.'
 weight: 35
 ---